cyberark/conjur-puppet/README.md

     password f9yykd2r0dajz398rh32xz2fxp1tws1qq2baw4112n4am9x3ncqbk3
 ```

+_**NOTE: The `conjur.conf` and `conjur.identity` files contain sensitive
+         Conjur connection information.
+Care must be taken to ensure that
+         the file permissions for these files is set to `600` so as to
+         disallow any access to these files by unauthorized (non-root) users
+         on a Linux Puppet agent node.**_

 The Conjur Puppet Module will automatically check for these files on your node and use them if they
 are available.
 ##### Using Windows Registry / Windows Credential Manager (Windows agents only)